 GLAAD: Films dip, comic books up in award-worthy gay content

-This image released by A24 shows Alex Hibbert, foreground, and Mahershala Ali in a scene from the film, "Moonlight."
+In this image released by Paramount Pictures, Zoe Saldana, left, as Uhura and John Cho as Sulu appear in a scene from, "Star Trek Beyond."
 The GLAAD Media Awards found "Moonlight" and "Star Trek Beyond" the only major films worthy of nominations this year.

 Comments